Saloma: Family and early life

-Saloma was born on 22 January 1935 in Pasir Panjang, in Straits Settlement Singapore as Salmah binti Ismail to Ismail Osman and Umi Kalsom Mahban.
+Saloma was born on 22 January 1935 in Pasir Panjang, in Singapore (At the time one of the Straits Settlements) as Salmah binti Ismail to Ismail Osman and Umi Kalsom Mahban.
 She had seven siblings and was the third daughter in her family.
-She had an older sister, Siti Mariam binti Ismail, who was an actress, a younger paternal half-sister, Aminah Ismail (stage name Mimi Loma) and Jasmaniah Ismail, who is also a singer.
+She had an older sister, Mariani, who was an actress, a younger paternal half-sister, Aminah Ismail (stage name Mimi Loma) and Jasmaniah Ismail, who was also a singer.

-Saloma became the wife to the film actor, director, singer, songwriter, composer and producer Tan Sri Datuk Amar P. Ramlee when they got married in 1961.

 During her childhood, Saloma enjoyed singing.
 She would usually share her thoughts of becoming a singer with her sister, Mariani.
-At the early age of five, Saloma was already singing with the local street bands.
-From there, her desire to become a singer grew even more.
+At the early age of five, Saloma was already singing with local street bands.

 Saloma's parents later divorced.
-Subsequently, Mariani and her followed their father to Tanjung Karang, Malaysia.
+Subsequently, she and Mariani followed their father to Tanjung Karang, Selangor, her father's hometown.
 Both of them then lived with their father and stepmother.
-During the World War II, they used to help their father in the paddy fields.
-Unable to cope with the changed situation, both of them ran back to Singapore without their father.
-After that, Saloma and her sister Mariani lived with their mother and stepfather, a person named Mum Yusoff.
-Mum Yusoff was a musician with a local keroncong party called The Singapore Boys that was contracted to perform at a club called The New World Cabaret.
-As Saloma had always talked about being a singer, her stepfather brought her to the cabaret one night and introduced her to the audience.
+During World War II, they used to help their father in the paddy fields.
+Unable to cope with the changed situation, the two sisters returned to Singapore without their father.
+In Singapore, Saloma and her sister Mariani lived with their mother and stepfather (Mum Yusoff) who was a musician with a local keroncong party called The Singapore Boys that was contracted to perform at a club called The New World Cabaret.
+At age 13, her stepfather brought her to the cabaret and introduced her to the audiences.
 She was then asked to perform the song "Seven Lonely Days" by Georgia Gibbs.
-Her singing style and voice impressed the audience there.
-She continued with a number of other songs and this was the beginning of her career as a singer.
-She was only 13 years old.
+Her singing style and voice impressed the audience there, she continued with a number of other songs and this was the beginning of her career as a singer.